 A few years ago, on my right leg, I saw something I was hoping I would never see – small spider veins, which would have probably eventually turned into bigger varicose veins, had I not taken action to fix it – which I’ll be discussing today in a few minutes.

-And spider veins are basically a milder form of varicose veins.
+And spider veins are basically a milder form.
 They’re smaller.
 And may eventually turn into bigger varicose veins.

 Why did this happen to me?… Because I’m getting older and mostly due to my lame genetics.